 in one of the six Areas of Specialization: Accounting, Commercial Aviation Management, Consumer Behavior, Finance for Management and Organizational Studies, Human Resource Management, or Public Administration.

-Select your intended program above for detailed admission, progression and graduation information.
+Select your intended degree program above for detailed admission, progression and graduation information.

 Our Accounting program offers courses in Canadian Accounting, Audit and Taxation to prepare students for employment in the Accounting field.
 All required courses are provided for students interested in pursuing the Chartered Professional Accounting (CPA) designation.
 Visit Professional Designations for more information on the CPA program.

 Commercial Aviation Management (CAM) provides the opportunity to earn a Transport Canada approved Integrated Commercial Pilot’s Licence while attaining a BMOS Degree.
 Students in CAM pursue courses in human factors in aviation, aviation law, airport planning and management.
 This Specialization may be taken with or without the flight option.
 Visit our CAM webpages for more information

 Consumer Behavior is for students interested in understanding the multiplicity of factors that determine what the consumer buys, when and where they buy, and more importantly, why they buy.
 These factors include information use and decision making, personality and lifestyle, perception, learning, self-concept, attitudes and values, demographics, and society and culture.
 This knowledge is combined with the various techniques employed to attract and serve customers, thus forming the basis for strategic marketing decisions.